Abhi Na Jaao Chhod Kar: Legacy

 "Abhi Na Jaao Chhod Kar" is frequently cited among the most well-regarded romantic songs of Hindi cinema’s golden era.
 The song has maintained its popularity across generations and is referenced in academic and popular commentary on Indian film music.

 Singer and composer Shankar Mahadevan, in a 2022 interview, stated that the song was "probably the best written song ever".
 Actor Shah Rukh Khan stated that the song was the most romantic song in Hindi cinema.

 In 2023, the song was notably referenced in the film Rocky Aur Rani Kii Prem Kahaani, directed by Karan Johar.
-A scene from the film featured actors Ranveer Singh and Alia Bhatt performing a dialogue interspersed with the lyrics of the original track.
+A scene from the film featured actors Dharmendra and Shabana Azmi performing a dialogue interspersed with the lyrics of the original track.
 Rather than using a full-length musical remix, the film incorporated the song as a nostalgic element within a romantic sequence.
 This adaptation was seen as a tribute to the original composition and reflected the continued relevance of the song in contemporary cinema.

+Musical duo Sourendro-Soumyojit created a revisit version of this song as the anthem of World Music Day 2024, celebrating 100 years of Mohammed Rafi that featured artists like Ustad Amjad Ali Khan, Vishal Bhardwaj, Rekha Bhardwaj, Shankar Mahadevan, Papon, Usha Uthup, Shubha Mudgal, Aruna Sairam, Shweta Mohan, Mame Khan, Leslee Lewis, Anindya Chatterjee, Lopamudra Mitra, Arnob and the creators themselves.
+The post-produced video version of the song was released on social media later the same year as the first song of the album and it went viral on social media platforms.